What is soft water? The advantages of softeners

 Whether naturally soft water or softened through a water softener.
 There are many benefits to your home and family.

 The main difference between soft and hard water is its composition, which itself comes from the type of land onto which it falls when it rains.
+Around 60% of the UK has hard water, meaning it has a high mineral content.

 In areas where the ground is made up of non-porous rock, the rainwater simply runs off that rock and straight into the reservoir where it is gathered before being sent to your home.